-Do you wonder what temperature to keep your hot tub?
-Should you lower the temperature after each use?
-Get answers to these important questions & more here.
+How hot should your hot tub?
+Should you lower the temperature after each use or when you go on vacation?
+Get answers to these important questions & more here!

 Hot Tub Temperature

 The temperature you keep your spa water largely depends on personal preference.
 While the majority of users find 100° F – 102° F degrees comfortable, some folks prefer the maximum 104° F.

 “Can I turn my spa up higher than 104° F?”